St. Elizabeth Healthcare: your partner in colorectal health

-Additional factors for the under-50 crowd to consider include:
+Additional factors for the under-50 population include:

 - Genetic Testing – there is a link between certain inherited genetic conditions and an increased rate of colorectal cancer.
 Genetic testing can especially help in early detection of colorectal cancer risk factors, aiding physicians in prevention and treatment of conditions that could lead to cancer.

-[Source: Fight Colorectal Cancer]
+[source: Fight Colorectal Cancer]

 To learn more about colorectal health or to schedule a colonoscopy at St. Elizabeth, please call (800) 737-7900 or visit stelizabethphysicians.com/enquirer.